NGSchoolEU/website/content/ngschool2022/_index.md

 <div>
 <h2 id='venue'>Venue</h2>
 <p>
 NGSchool2022 will take place in <a href="https://www.palacjablonna.pl/index.php" target="_blank">Jabłonna palace</a> that belongs to Polish Academy of Sciences.
+You can see the map with all important locations <a href=" https://www.google.com/maps/d/edit?mid=1_-ChnzFHFJL9CwRHVCPE2iSJFFBV4a0&usp=sharing"  target="_blank">here</a>.
 </p>
 <div class="row">
   <div class="col-md-4">